manuelvicnt/manuelvicnt.github.io/_posts/2021-03-26-coroutines-addrepeatingjob.md

 author: manuel
 ---

-Learn how to use the `LifecycleOwner.addRepeatingJob` API to safely collect flows from the UI layer in Android.
+Learn how to use the `Lifecycle.repeatOnLifecycle` API to safely collect flows from the UI layer in Android.

 In an Android app, [Kotlin flows](https://developer.android.com/kotlin/flow) are typically collected from the UI layer to display data updates on the screen.
 However, you want to collect these flows making sure you’re not doing more work than necessary, wasting resources (both CPU and memory) or leaking data when the view goes to the background.

-In this article, you’ll learn how the `LifecycleOwner.addRepeatingJob`, `Lifecycle.repeatOnLifecycle`, and `Flow.flowWithLifecycle` APIs protect you from wasting resources and why they’re a good default to use for flow collection in the UI layer.
+In this article, you’ll learn how the `Lifecycle.repeatOnLifecycle`, and `Flow.flowWithLifecycle` APIs protect you from wasting resources and why they’re a good default to use for flow collection in the UI layer.

 ## Wasting resources